shdpatil/Tableau/README.md

 So I made changes accordingly.
 <li>According to the feedback given for my first sheet I made changes to remove the grey area.</li>
-For my second sheet I made aliases for the pclass field for better understanding.
+<li>For my second sheet I made aliases for the pclass field for better understanding.</li>
-I made changes in size and shape of data points for better visualization in my seventh sheet.
+<li>I made changes in size and shape of data points for better visualization in my seventh sheet.</li>
-I changed the bar graph to table for my 5th sheet.
+<li>I changed the bar graph to table for my 5th sheet.</li>
-I used a boxplot for my 8th sheet and changed the variables like embarkment and used Fare.
+<li>I used a boxplot for my 8th sheet and changed the variables like embarkment and used Fare.</li>
-Also I removed the bar graph and used the table chart for my 9th sheet.
+<li>Also I removed the bar graph and used the table chart for my 9th sheet.<li>
-I hid my 10th sheet to avoid repeatation, and I changed my 11th sheet for same reason, and used Cabin field to analyze the data.
+<li>I hid my 10th sheet to avoid repeatation, and I changed my 11th sheet for same reason, and used Cabin field to analyze the data.<li>

 ### Final submission: Below is my final project's link